ariespirgel/ariespirgel/content/authors/admin/_index.md

 superuser: true
 ---

 I am interested in consulting with organizations seeking to gain insights from their data.
-Although data science has given us amazing innovations, my goal is to work with organizations to help them solve the more everday data analysis problems.
-Rather than the latest and greatest, I want to assist with the work that you find necessary but tedious: Cleaning data, tidying data, summarizing data, visualization data, and automating reports.
-If you are interested in chatting about working together, please get in touch and visit the [About](/about) section to learn more about my approach.
+Although data science has given us amazing innovations, my goal is to work with organizations to help them solve the more everday data analysis problems: Cleaning data, tidying data, summarizing data, visualizing data, and automating reports.
+If you are interested in chatting about working together, please visit the [click here](/about) and get in touch to learn more about my approach.